 How can the workplace play a role in substance abuse treatment?

 The workplace can play a vital role in substance abuse treatment.
 By collaborating with an employer, the interventionist may help the employee with their addiction and get them back on the right track.

 People addicted to drugs or alcohol often need a stable environment for a recovery effort to succeed.
 The workplace provides that stability for many people because it provides money, benefits, and a sense of purpose that might not be present elsewhere in one's life.
 The workplace also provides social interactions which can lead to sobriety.

 How to identify employees with substance abuse problems?

 A drug test is the most accurate way to identify whether an employee has a substance abuse problem.
-Urine, saliva, and sweat tests can detect substances like marijuana, cocaine, methamphetamine, and alcohol.
+Urine, saliva, and sweat tests can detect substances like MMJ, cocaine, methamphetamine, and alcohol.

 Hair testing can determine if someone has recently used drugs or is abusing medications.
 Drug screenings may also include a questionnaire about medical conditions that could affect the results of a drug test; questions about prescription medications; and questions about family members with substance use problems.